 This sympathetically renovated, traditional stone cottage dating from the mid/late 1800's offers a comfortable, convenient location for the many attractions of the North West Wales Coast and Mountains.

 The cottage is a great family venue all year.
 With peaceful outdoor recreation spaces and facilities for the summer months and fully heated with the added allure of a large wood burner for the winter.
-Additionally catering can be arranged on an ad hoc basis to give everyone the well deserved, relaxing break they deserve at any time of year.
+Additionally catering can be arranged on an ad hoc basis by fully certified caterers holding food standard agency 5 star accreditation to give everyone the well deserved, relaxing break they deserve at any time of year.
+At Christmas time Pant Einion will be tastefully decorated with a traditional pine tree from a local forest and traditional wooden decorations.
+Our own recipe mulled wine and warm mince pies will be available on arrival to ensure your festive break gets off to a great start and the wood burner lit and radiating warmth to welcome you.

 The cottage is situated outside the village of Dyffryn Ardudwy, some 5 miles from the historic town of Harlech, with it's famous castle and picture postcard beach and a similar distance from Barmouth's shops, restaurants and picturesque harbour.